Face/Eye AF Set.

-- Sets whether or not to detect faces inside the focusing area and focus on the eyes (Eye AF) when autofocus is activated. ([On]/[Off])
+- Sets whether or not to detect faces or eyes inside the focusing area and focus on the eyes (Eye AF) when autofocus is activated. ([On]/[Off])

-- Sets whether or not to display the face detection frame when [Face Priority in AF] is set to [On]. ([On]/[Off])
+- Sets whether or not to display the face detection frame when a human face is detected. ([On]/[Off])

 Face detection frame

 When the product detects a face, the gray face detection frame appears.
 When the product determines that autofocus is enabled, the face detection frame turns white.